 Andres Alaru (b.
-1983), is a jazz double bass player, pianist and composer, born in Tartu, Estonia.
+1983), is a jazz double bass player, electric bass player, pianist and composer, born in Tartu, Estonia.
 His first knowledge of music was gained in Tartu children music school, where he studied classical cello and piano.

 Later on he continued his studies in H.Eller music highschool.
 After several years of searching he finally found his way to improvisational jazz music.
 He decided to change his main instrument from cello to double bass, which would be more convenient for playing jazz.
 When he eventually decided to dig more seriously into that American style, he entered Viljandi Culture Academy, where he studied jazz double bass under Taavo Remmel´s guidance.